FAForever/nomads/README.md

 ```
 C:\ProgramData\FAForever\bin\ForgedAlliance.exe /init init_devnomads.lua /EnableDiskWatch /showlog /log C:\ProgramData\FAForever\logs\dev.log
 ```
+  - You need to be running the game in windowed mode for the log window to work properly.
   - By adding `/showlog` then the log window will automaticaly appear.
-There is an ingame keybind to summon the log window aswell.
+There is an ingame keybind to summon the log window as well.
 So it depends on your own prefence if you want it from the start or not.
 `/EnableDiskWatch` will ask FA to reload your changes whenever the file is changed - skipping the need to reload your game.
 `/log C:\ProgramData\FAForever\logs\dev.log` will save the log in the specified location.
 Usefull for sharing logs incase of issues.